AlirezaHPC/365-examples-from-JavaScript/README.md

 33: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and searches the array in pairs.
 (Array)
 34: A program that receives 20 numbers between 1 and 100 regularly puts them in an array, reads a number from the input, and searches the array in sequential order.
 (Array)
 35: A program that puts 20 numbers between 1 and 100 in an array regularly reads a number from the input and searches the array in binary.
 (Array)
-36: A program that puts 20 numbers between 1 and 100 in an array regularly reads a number from the input and searches the array sequentially.
-(Array)
+36: : Define the pLanguage variable of array type with const and get the name of n programming language from Word.
 37: A program that initializes a 4x3 table and displays the largest array element along with its location in the array.
 (Array)

 38: A program that reads two disciplines and performs the following actions:
 A) Search the first string in the second string and display its first location
 B) Search for the letters of the first string in the second string and show the first place of its occurrence
 C) Converts the letters of the second string to lowercase letters
-D) Removes the empty space to the left of the first and second strings
+D) Removes the empty space to the first and second strings
 E) Adds the first string from the third character to the second string
 J) Deletes five characters from the fourth character onwards in the first string
 39: A program that performs the following operations on data of type StringBuilder.